pmean/build-website/text/14/beginners-workshop.md

 categories:
 - Blog post
 tags:
+- broken link
+- obsolete pages
 - R software
 output: html_document
+page_update: complete
 ---

+This page is obsolete but I am keeping it around for nostalgic reasons.

 I'm helping to teach a beginner's workshop on R. Here are some resources that we will get from the web, but if you can download these files to